-Goal 2a: We will collaborate to increase the Science Proficiency scores from 37% in 2023 to 44% in 2026 as measured by KSA data.
+Goal 2a: We will collaborate to increase the Science Proficiency scores from 47% in 2024 to 55% in 2027 as measured by KSA data.

-Goal 2b: We will collaborate to increase the Combined Writing Proficiency scores from 64% in 2023 to 71% in 2026 as measured by KSA data.
+Goal 2b: We will collaborate to increase the Combined Writing Proficiency scores from 76% in 2023 to 80% in 2027 as measured by KSA data.

-Goal 2c: We will collaborate to increase the Social Studies Proficiency scores from 60% in 2023 to 67% in 2026 as measured by KSA data.
+Goal 2c: We will collaborate to increase the Social Studies Proficiency scores from 60% in 2024 to 67% in 2027 as measured by KSA data.

-Objective Strategy Activities Measure of Success Progress Monitoring Funding Recommendation from Task Group for use of instructional resources at different grade levels to match standards Project Lead the Way \$950 SBDM Resources are aligned to needs in order to make all systems work together for continuous improvement and success.
-New resources are added to support instruction as needed Vertical alignment of instructional resources Review of instructional resources in Science/Social Studies Task Group for vertical alignment SBDM Objective 2 We will collaborate to increase the Writing KSA proficiency scores from 64% to 67% in 2024 as measured by KSA data.
-KCWP 2: Design and Deliver Instruction Ongoing professional development in the area of best practice/high yield instructional strategies using writing units from Amplify CKLA curriculum resources to aid in curricular adjustments when students fail to meet mastery.
-Professional development based on researched best practices and Cycle of Quality Instruction, Walkthroughs with aligned feedback Ongoing, job-embedded PD in the area of Cycle of Quality Instruction Teachers given feedback on walkthroughs Monitoring of walk through feedback for trends by admin and sharing with staff in weekly newsletter \$0 Curriculum alignment reviews are an ongoing action of PLC's and Task Groups Focus on PLC structure with analysis of data and how teachers respond to data through lesson planning Lesson planning adjustments during weekly PLCs, monitored by teachers and admin \$0 KCWP 3: Design and Deliver Assessment Literacy Students participate in writing scrimmage opportunities throughout the year to provide work samples for teacher calibration and plan for actionable next steps in instruction Analysis of student work sample using standards based scoring Planning for actionable next steps for students Student data from scrimmages reviewed and calibrated in PLCs and in Literacy Task Group (monthly) \$0
+Objective Strategy Activities Measure of Success Progress Monitoring Funding KCWP 5: Design, Align and Deliver Support Include the use of resources to support best practice strategies Implementation of instructional resources aligned with science standards across grade levels Review of instructional resources in Science/Social Studies Task Group for alignment to science standards Generation Genius \$663, Title I Mystery Science, \$1395 Title I Project Lead the Way \$950 SBDM Resources are aligned to needs in order to make all systems work together for continuous improvement and success.
+New resources are added to support instruction as needed Vertical alignment of instructional resources Review of instructional resources in Science/Social Studies Task Group for vertical alignment \$0 Objective 2 We will collaborate to increase the Writing KSA proficiency scores from 76% to 78% in 2025 as measured by KSA data.
+KCWP 2: Design and Deliver Instruction Ongoing professional development in the area of best practice/high-yield instructional strategies using writing units from Amplify CKLA curriculum resources to aid in curricular adjustments when students fail to meet mastery.
+Smekens Professional Development connecting the six traits of writing to the Science of Reading and understands how to help students make connections to help them become better readers and writers.
+Book study on Writing Revolution 2.0.
+Professional development based on researched best practices and Cycle of Quality Instruction, Walkthroughs with aligned feedback Ongoing, job-embedded PD in the area of Cycle of Quality Instruction Teachers given feedback on walkthroughs Monitoring of walk through feedback for trends by admin and sharing with staff in weekly newsletter \$2400 Title funds Smekens Six Traits of Writing training and grade-specific copies of Launching the Writer's Workshop Writing Revolution 2.0 \$800 SBDM funds Curriculum alignment reviews are an ongoing action of PLC's and Task Groups Focus on PLC structure with analysis of data and how teachers respond to data through lesson planning Lesson planning adjustments during weekly PLCs, monitored by teachers and admin \$0